The Beginner's Guide to Cat Shows and Competitions

 Registration Process: A Step-by-Step Guide

-1. Choose a Show: Consult association websites for show calendars.
+1. Find a Show: Check the association websites for a local calendar.

-3. Complete the Entry Form: Provide the cat's registered name, breed, color, and date of birth.
+3. Fill the Form: You'll need the cat’s registered name, color, and birthdate.

 Preparing Your Cat